symfony/symfony-docs/components/options_resolver.rst

         'usernme' => 'johndoe',
     ));

 No error will be shown.
-In the best case, the bug will be appear during testing.
-The developer will possibly spend a lot of time looking for the problem.
-In the worst case, however, the bug won't even appear and will be deployed to the live system.
+In the best case, the bug will appear during testing, but the developer will spend time looking for the problem.
+In the worst case, the bug might not appear until it's deployed to the live system.

 Let's use the :class:`Symfony\\Component\\OptionsResolver\\OptionsResolver` class to fix this problem::